louriccia/blender-swe1r/README.md

-# Blender Addon for Star Wars Episode I: Racer
+# Blender Add-on for Star Wars Episode I: Racer
 This is a Blender add-on that allows for importing and exporting from Star Wars Episode I:Racer's .bin files.

 ## Status